QUICK ANSWER

 How do I sell my first house as a new Florida real estate agent?

 Start with your personal network: send a "I got licensed" update to 50 to 100 contacts.
 When a lead appears, loop in your broker or mentor before you quote a price or promise anything.
-Sign the listing agreement or buyer broker agreement before doing substantial work.
-Run the deal through Florida's 7-stage transaction process (contract, escrow, inspection, appraisal, title, walkthrough, closing).
+Sign the listing agreement or buyer agreement before doing substantial work.
+Run the deal through Florida's residential transaction sequence: contract, escrow, inspection, appraisal when applicable, title, walkthrough, and closing.
 Lean on your broker at every decision with dollar or legal consequences.
-Your first closing typically takes 45 to 90 days from contract.

 What does the first real estate sale Florida new agent process look like?

-A typical first deal for a Florida new agent originates from personal network, runs through a 45 to 90 day escrow, involves the Florida AS IS Residential Contract with a 10 to 15 day inspection period, 21 to 30 day financing period, 30 to 45 day closing, and produces a net commission check of roughly $4,000 to $7,000 at a median Florida home price.
+A typical first deal for a Florida new agent originates from personal network, runs through a 45 to 90 day process from first serious conversation to commission deposit, involves the Florida AS IS Residential Contract with a negotiated inspection period, financing period, title work, and closing, and may produce a spendable commission check of roughly $4,000 to $6,000 after split, fees, and tax set-aside on a mid-priced residential example.

 How long does it take to close your first sale as a new Florida real estate agent?